-- What are our expectations of each other this week?
+- What are the expectations of each other this week?

 - What were the most important actions we were going to take this week?

-Then check in against these next time so you both will feel like 1-on-1 meetings have some forward momentum from week to week.
+Then check in against these next time so you both feel like your 1-on-1 meetings have some forward momentum from week to week.

 . . .